 The CJEU is the highest legal body in the European Union and their verdict – a red thread that weaves together the existing EU data privacy legislations – creates a strong precedent that significantly changes the rules around the processing of data in the EU and of EU citizens.

-A precedent that can only be overturned by the passing of new data laws, such as the coming ePrivacy Regulation, expected in 2020.
+A precedent that can only be overturned by the passing of new data laws, such as the coming ePrivacy Regulation.

 In doubt whether your website is GDPR compliant?
 Test with Cookiebot's free compliance test.

 Try Cookiebot free for 30 days... or forever if you have a small website.